 “Lincoln is seen as one of the more affluent towns, but you know there’s hunger everywhere.
 There is no time that hunger is not going to affect someone.
 There are always emergencies and situations that make bills difficult to pay and then buying food turns into a hardship.”

-Please visit their website to learn more: https://www.lrbcri.org/lrbc-food-pantry (Photo courtesy of Limerock Church, taken prior to the pandemic.)
+Please visit their website to learn more: https://www.lrbcri.org/lrbc-food-pantry (Photo courtesy of Limerock Church.)

-Spotlight on the the Dr. Martin Luther King Jr. Community Center (MLK Community Center), located at 20 Dr. Marcus F. Wheatland Blvd. in Newport.
+The Dr. Martin Luther King Jr. Community Center (MLK Community Center) is located at 20 Dr. Marcus F. Wheatland Blvd. in Newport.
 The Food Pantry is open M, W, F, from 10:00am – 2:00pm, Wednesday evenings 4:00pm-6:00pm and the 1st Saturday of each month from 10:00am – 12:00pm.
 The MLK offers a meal site, serving breakfast M-F 7:30 – 8:30am.
 The Mobile Food Pantry makes rotating visits to neighborhoods in Newport, Middletown, Portsmouth, Jamestown and Tiverton and makes a standing third Tuesday monthly visit to Newport’s Park Holm Senior Center.
 Heather Hole Strout, Executive Director, shared how food Assistance is a huge part of the MLK Community Center’s work, with the on-site pantry providing food assistance to many people who had never accessed it before the pandemic.